luckyr13/ethereal-bnb/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+## Troubleshooting

+If you don't have installed Angular cli then you can try running this dapp using the node package manager: npm run ng serve

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.